Why Offer the PSAT 8/9?

 Establish a Baseline for Student Success

-Results from the PSAT 8/9 allow educators to evaluate each student's college and career readiness to determine which knowledge areas and skills need more work.
-Having these insights early in high school lets educators intervene in time to get more students on track for success.
+Results from the PSAT 8/9 give educators an early window into each student's college and career readiness to determine which knowledge areas and skills need more work.
+Having these insights early in high school lets educators provide support when it can have the most impact.
+As part of a connected system, results are reported on the same scale as later SAT Suite assessments, allowing educators to monitor growth and instructional impact over time.

 The district utilizes the PSAT 8/9 and PSAT/NMSQT as early diagnostic tools, helping to identify students’ strengths and areas for growth as early as 8th grade.
 This proactive approach allows educators to tailor instruction to meet students’ needs, offering targeted support in key areas such as reading, writing, and mathematics.
 Tracey Morman, director of counseling, Amarillo Independent School District, Texas.